-1. Determine Employer Eligibility
+1. Employer Eligibility Criteria

-2. Position Eligibility
+2. Position Criteria

 - Positions must reference the 2016 National Occupation Classification (NOC) List.

-- If positions are NOC C or D and the wage rate is less than Manitoba’s median wage, the employer must consider additional factors to assist low wage earners, such as (but not limited to) access to affordable housing.
+- If positions are NOC C or D and the wage rate is less than Manitoba’s prevailing wage, the employer must consider additional factors to assist low wage earners, such as (but not limited to) access to affordable housing.
 Employers must also pay the fees for the TFW’s work permit ($155) and pay for the transportation costs (i.e airfare) of the TFW’s to the work location in Canada and back to their place of permanent residency (if required).
 In addition, if public transportation is not available in regional areas, the employer will provide reasonable access to transportation for a reasonable period of time until the worker can obtain their own means of transportation.

-- If positions are NOC C or D and wages are less than Manitoba’s median wage, the employer must provide assistance in aspects of settlement by coordinating integration into the community.
+- If positions are NOC C or D and wages are less than Manitoba’s prevailing wage, the employer must provide assistance in aspects of settlement by coordinating integration into the community.
 Settlement assistance can include, information on registering for MHSC, schooling (for children if applicable), banking, etc.

 - Position(s) require licensure or certification, the intended candidate must apply to the regulatory body to have their qualifications and skills assessed and/or pass an examination.